 Lazarus is a given name and surname.
 It is derived from the Hebrew (Eleazar) meaning “God has helped” TFF couldn’t be more elated to do our part by rescuing this sweet gentle giant.
-Lazarus is full of life and very in tuned to his new surroundings and those who will be caring for him.
+Lazarus is full of life and very in tuned to his surroundings and those who care for him.
 Although not totally blind and can detect shadows, this boy will follow you to the earth’s end.
 Rattle a baggie of treats and he will automatically go into a sit position, as if to say “please” and then tilt his head in acknowledgement of the gift.
 Lazarus is housebroken, loves his warm bowl of chow, tasty treats and finds comfort in his soft blankets.
-If you are interested in adopting or fostering Lazarus and would like more information please contact Betsy Ficarro at (910) 315-9569 or email@example.com.
+If you are interested in adopting or fostering Lazarus and would like more information please contact Betsy Ficarro at (910) 315-9569 or firstname.lastname@example.org.

 Laz is energetic and full of life but suffers from several conditions that require special attention.
 As indicated in his profile, Laz is substantially blind in both eyes and apparently is only able to see shadows, or images, at best.
 This does not deter him from enthusiastic play but he should be kept in a fenced or otherwise confined area where he cannot hurt himself.
 Other than the basic issue of having little sight, this condition is completely manageable and requires no treatment.
 Relying on key words and commands, Laz is sure to make his way into your heart.
 He likes going for walks and car rides and loves playing with squeaky toys and catching falling rain drops in his mouth from the sky.